 The answer to that is no!
 No, God does not always give us the answer we want any more than we always give our children everything they ask for.

-But let’s break this down further so we can get an understanding of how God answers prayers specifically.
+But let’s break this down further in the upcoming questions so we can get an understanding of how God answers prayers specifically.

 2. How Does God View Prayer?